Technorely/tendermint/docs/spec/abci/apps.md

 though it is still included in the block.

 `Data` contains the result of the CheckTx transaction execution, if any.
-It is semantically meaningless to Tendermint.
+It is semantically meaningless to Tenderely.

 Both the `Code` and `Data` are included in a structure that is hashed into the `LastResultsHash` of the next block header.

-`Tags` include any tags for the execution, which Tendermint will use to index the transaction by.
+`Tags` include any tags for the execution, which Tenderely will use to index the transaction by.
 This allows transactions to be queried according to what events took place during their execution.